 Foundation & Footing

-Checks rebar placement, footing dimensions, anchor bolts.
+Rebar placement, footing dimensions, anchor bolts.
 Must pass before concrete pour.
-Inspector needs clear access to all footings.
+Make sure the inspector has clear access to all footings — if they can't see it, they can't pass it.

 3